WebBluetoothCG/manual-tests/run_tests/README.md

 Running the script without any arguments will print out documentation on the required arguments.

-## Chrome Implementation
+## Chrome Implementation Overview

-The implementation for Chrome uses Puppeteer to simulate user interactions with the webpages and bluetooth device chooser UIs.
-We'll describe on the bluetooth relevant parts here.
+The implementation for Chrome uses [Puppeteer](https://pptr.dev/) to simulate user interactions with the webpages and bluetooth device chooser UIs.
+We'll walk through the bluetooth relevant parts here.

 ### Launching

-We disable headless mode through the [launch option](https://pptr.dev/api/puppeteer.browserlaunchargumentoptions) because the current headless mode doesn't support showing the bluetooth prompt.
+When we initially launch the browser with Puppteer, we disable headless mode through the [launch option](https://pptr.dev/api/puppeteer.browserlaunchargumentoptions) because the current headless mode doesn't support showing the bluetooth prompt.

 ```typescript
 puppeteer.launch({